As a CMA, I am frequently asked about CMA vs CPA. Unsurprisingly, there tends to be quite a bit of confusion over the

-Another factor that you may take into consideration is the number of exam parts and difference in exam difficulty.
+Another factor that you may take into consideration is the number of exam parts and differences in exam difficulty.
 Originally the CMA exam was a four-part exam just like the CPA.
 That was until the IMA (Institute of Management Accountants) decided to condense the exam into only two parts.
 In large part to this decision, the exams became much more difficult because each part of the exam had to cover more content.

 CMA vs CPA Exam Content & Difficulty

-As far as testing goes, here are the topics covered in each of the the CMA and CPA exam parts:
+As far as testing goes, here are the topics covered in each of the CMA and CPA exam parts: